Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Feedforward Control Design and Asymptotic Reachability of Stochastic Oscillators

-In this subsection, we show that the reachability of the stationary distribution $ \bar{\rho}_{\rm st} $ is characterized by Fourier coefficients of the phase sensitivity function $ Z $ and the target $ \rho_{f,0} $.
-In what follows, we assume that the periodic input $ u_\FF $ admits its Fourier series expansion:
+In this subsection, we show that the reachability of the stationary distribution $ \bar{\rho}_{\rm st} $ is characterized by Fourier coefficients of the phase sensitivity function $ Z $ and the target $ \rho_{f,0} $. \revv{In what follows, we assume that the periodic input $ u_\FF $ satisfies $ u_\FF \in L^2 (0,2\pi / \omega) $.
+Then, it has a Fourier series expansion

-First, we derive a more concise expression of the stationary distribution $ \bar{\rho}_{\rm st} $ in \eqref{eq:stationary_averaged}, which is of independent interest.
+which converges in the $L^2$ sense.} First, we derive a more concise expression of the stationary distribution $ \bar{\rho}_{\rm st} $ in \eqref{eq:stationary_averaged}, which is of independent interest.
 For $ \Gamma $ in \eqref{eq:gamma_def}, define